jfnavarro/hla_pipeline/README.md

 The variant callers are Mutect2, Strelka, Varscan and SomaticSniper and both indels and SNPs are reported.
 Annotation is performed using Annovar.
 The pipeline uses trim-galore to trim, STAR (RNA) or bwa-men (DNA) to align and GATK4 best practices.
-The pipeline will also perform HLA predictions with HLA-LA (DNA) and arcasHLA (RNA).
+The pipeline also performs HLA predictions with HLA-LA (DNA) and arcasHLA (RNA).
-The gene counts values are computed with featureCounts (when in RNA mode) When in RNA mode the STAR index and annotation reference (GTF) must be provided as arguments.
+The gene counts values are computed with featureCounts (when in RNA mode).
+When in RNA mode the STAR index and annotation reference (GTF) must be provided as arguments.

 **germline_pipeline.py** processes DNA/RNA data and generates a list of unified annotated germline variants (weak filtered), their epitopes and also a list of gene counts values (when in RNA mode).
 The variant callers used are Varscan and HaplotypeCaller.
 Annotation is performed with Annovar.
 The pipeline uses trim-galore to trim, STAR (RNA) or bwa-men (DNA) to align and GATK4 best practices.
-The pipeline will also perform HLA predictions with HLA-LA (DNA) and arcasHLA (RNA).
+The pipeline also performs HLA predictions with HLA-LA (DNA) and arcasHLA (RNA).
-The gene counts values are computed with featureCounts (when in RNA mode) When in RNA mode the STAR index and annotation reference (GTF) must be provided as arguments.
+The gene counts values are computed with featureCounts (when in RNA mode).
+When in RNA mode the STAR index and annotation reference (GTF) must be provided as arguments.

 **merge_resuls.py** combines results from 1 or several runs of the somatic and germline